MisterJacobz/WebsiteHofVanHeulerbroek/README.md

 ## Project info
-This website is developed for the conference room and B&B rental organization Hof van Heulerbroek in Bergen.
+This website is developed for the conference room and B&B rental organization Hof van Heulerbroek in Nieuw-Bergen.